hammlab/k-beam-minimax/readme.md

 ### Requirements
   * Python 2, NumPy, SciPy, Tensorflow, Keras
   * The MNIST-M dataset was created using the scripts from https://github.com/pumpikano/tf-dann.
 You can download it from the /mnist-m folder and uncompress it using `rar`.
+  * (Optional) [CVXOPTS](https://github.com/cvxopt/cvxopt) if you want to test the approximate subgradient descent.

 ---
 ### Examples
+  * This repository demonstrates the K-beam minimax algorithm applied to different machine learning problems, some implemented in pure python and some with Tensorflow.
+  * The core of the algorithm is to simply make K copies of the neural network and find the (local) maximum for each network, starting from random initialization.
+  * Running the scripts below will take time, because the experiments are repeated for 10-100 trials.
+You can change it by `ntrial=1` inside the scripts for a quick test.

 #### 1. [test_minimax_simple.py](test_minimax_simple.py)
-This script demonstrates the use of the k-beam minimax (and a few other optimization algorithms) in pure python.
+This script shows the use of the k-beam minimax (and a few other optimization algorithms) in pure python.
-The simple 2D surfaces are defined in the minimax_examples.py file.
+The simple 2D surfaces are defined in [minimax_examples.py](minimax_examples.py).
-If you run this script, you will get ....
+By running the script, you will get test errors of several algorithms on simple 2D optimization problems.

 ```
 Example 0/6